acmill/blog/_posts/2020-02-05-my-new-blog.markdown

 date:   2020-02-05 16:57:51
 ---

-# I'm Tony, and this is my blog.
+I'm Tony and this is my blog.
 I have adapted an old project that you can reach [here](https://github.com/mx3m/hikari-for-jekyll).

-## I will be utilizing this blog for
+### I will be utilizing this blog for:

 * Documenting my experiences with various tools - not much in this realm escapes my interest
 * Voicing my opinion regarding ongoing events in tech and elsewhere (everything is tech, right?)